 - Click Install button to install the library.

-- You will be ased for intall some other library dependancies
+- You will be asked for intalling some other library dependencies

-- Click Install All button to install all library dependancies.
+- Click Install All button to install all library dependencies.

 - Include library